javaoffers/briefest/readme.md

 ```

 <p>
- use col support native sql
+ use col support native sql ,Generally do not recommend this to write.It is recommended to use function annotations (there will be introduced below)
 </p>

 ```java